SelinaDev/Godot-Roguelike-Tutorial/README.md

 This year (2023) I am attempting to accompany that tutorial with my own tutorial series for Godot 4.
 I finished the tutorial series mid December.

 You can find the code for all parts here.
-This code should work with Godot 4.1.
+This code should work with Godot 4.1 (and above).

+# C# Version of the Code

+[plyr0](https://github.com/plyr0) has made an effort to translate the code to C#, which you can find here: https://github.com/plyr0/Godot-Roguelike-Tutorial-CSharp

 ## Tutorials